Skip to main content

 • Analytical Flexibility: Same topic, multiple perspectives

-• Depth Over Breadth: Focused exploration rather than surface coverage
+• Depth Over Breadth: Focused exploration of a single dimension

-• Meta-Cognitive Awareness: Understanding different ways of seeing research problems
+• Metacognitive Awareness: Encountering different ways of seeing the same research problem

-• Portfolio Generation: Exportable documentation of “thinking” processes
+• Portfolio Generation: Exportable documentation of inquiry processes

-• Expressive Versatility: Adapts the core inquiry process to various final formats—from podcasts to essays—strengthening transferable communication skills.
+• Expressive Versatility: The core inquiry process adapts to various final formats, from podcasts to essays, strengthening transferable communication skills

-• Post Prompt Prompting Exercises: Students analyze AI output and experiment with prompting strategies based on analytical directions they want to explore - They create their own deep dives.
+• Post-Prompt Prompting: Students analyze AI output and experiment with prompting strategies based on analytical directions they want to explore; they create their own deep dives

 • Modular Assignment Design: Mix and match categories based on course goals